rohithbaggu56-dot/AIRIA-AI-Log-Triage-Lab/README.md

 ---

 ## 🔎 What This Lab Demonstrates

-- Python scripting for security automation (tshark, requests, subprocess, json, uuid)
+- Python script comprehension and implementation for security automation
 - Structured alert generation following SOC alert format standards
 - REST API integration for alert routing
 - Custom AI agent training using a structured SOC playbook